 Balgonie Demonstration Farm (UK)Balgonie is in the ‘Kingdom of Fife’, close to the town of Glenrothes, in eastern Scotland.
 An arable-dominated region, the approx. 500ha area of Balgonie in the PARTRIDGE project produces barley, wheat, oats and oilseed rape, plus potatoes.

-Historically, Grey Partridge were more abundant than today in the open landscapes of Fife that surround Balgonie though Balgonie supports a modest population despite no tradition of management on the site for this species.
+Historically, Grey Partridge were more abundant than today in the open landscapes of Fife that surround Balgonie though the site does support a modest population despite no tradition of management for this species.
 Balgonie has a single owner, one farm manager (plus 2-3 tractor drivers) and no gamekeeper, and the team are very keen to see the number of greys on the farm increase.

 For further details, please contact: